googlegenomics/readthedocs/docs/source/use_cases/analyze_reads/calculate_coverage.rst

 .. contents::

-This pipeline calculates mean read depth coverage for a given data set or set of read group sets and writes the results to Annotations in a new AnnotationSet using the Genomics API.
+This pipeline calculates mean read depth coverage for a given dataset or set of read group sets and writes the results to Annotations in a new AnnotationSet using the Genomics API.

-For each "bucket" in the given input references, this computes the average coverage (rounded to six decimal places) across the bucket that 10%, 20%, 30%, etc. of the input ReadGroupsSets have for each mapping quality of the reads (<10:Low(L), 10-29:Medium(M), >=30:High(H)) as well as these same percentiles of read group sets for all reads regardless of mapping quality (Mapping quality All(A)).
+For each "bucket" in the given input references, this computes the average coverage (rounded to six decimal places) across the bucket that 10%, 20%, 30%, etc. of the input read group sets have for each mapping quality of the reads (<10:Low(L), 10-29:Medium(M), >=30:High(H)) as well as these same percentiles of read group sets for all reads regardless of mapping quality (Mapping quality All(A)).